Image Recognition Market 2020: Potential growth, attractive valuation make it is a long-term investment | Know the COVID19 Impact | Top Players: Qualcomm, NEC, Google, LTU Technologies, Catchoom Technologies, etc. | InForGrowth

-Impact of COVID-19: Image Recognition Market report analyses the impact of Coronavirus (COVID-19) on the Image Recognition industry.
+Image Recognition Market report analyses the impact of Coronavirus (COVID-19) on the Image Recognition industry.
 Since the COVID-19 virus outbreak in December 2019, the disease has spread to almost 180+ countries around the globe with the World Health Organization declaring it a public health emergency.
-The global impacts of the coronavirus disease 2019 (COVID-19) are already starting to be felt, and will significantly affect the Image Recognition market in 2020
+The global impacts of the coronavirus disease 2019 (COVID-19) are already starting to be felt, and will significantly affect the Image Recognition market in 2020.

 COVID-19 can affect the global economy in 3 main ways: by directly affecting production and demand, by creating supply chain and market disturbance, and by its financial impact on firms and financial markets.